tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 If the Attester detects a token_type in the TokenRequest that it does not recognize or support, it MUST reject the request with an HTTP 400 error.

-The Attester also checks to validate that the issuer_key_id in the client's TokenRequest matches a known Origin Name Key public key for the Issuer.
+The Attester also checks to validate that the token_key_id in the client's TokenRequest matches a known Origin Name Key public key for the Issuer.
 For example, the Attester can fetch this key using the API defined in {{setup}}.
 This check is done to help ensure that the Client has not been given a unique key that could allow the Issuer to fingerprint or target